Diversity in Breast Cancer Research

 Research Ambassadors for Community Health (ReACH) focuses on increasing awareness of our mission and participation in breast cancer research programs by women and men from diverse communities.
-The role of the ambassador is to serve as a community liaison, supporting the mission and activities of Dr. Susan Love Research Foundation and creating awareness about participating in breast cancer research.
+The role of the ambassador is to serve as a community liaison, supporting the mission and activities of Dr. Susan Love Foundation for Breast Cancer Research and creating awareness about participating in breast cancer research.
 The ambassadors are vital to the success of the program, as they represent their own diverse communities they hold the knowledge of how to connect with and engage others in their communities in breast cancer research.

 Join the Army of Women® and take the first step to help change this situation.
 Be among thousands of women who are changing the face of breast cancer research through participating in breast cancer research studies.
-You can be a part of making the research programs at Dr. Susan Love Research Foundation even more powerful by helping us increase the diversity of our studies.
+You can be a part of making the research programs at Dr. Susan Love Foundation for Breast Cancer Research even more powerful by helping us increase the diversity of our studies.
 Join us as we continue to implement our exciting outreach program, Research Ambassadors for Community Health (ReACH)!
 With your support, ReACH will address the lack of diversity in research studies with the ultimate goal of reducing cancer disparities for women of color.

 Did you know?

 - Overall survival rates for breast cancer have increased, but only for white women.
-While white women are more likely to develop breast cancer than most minority groups, once diagnosed, white women have better survival outcomes than women of color.1
+While white women are more likely to develop breast cancer than most minority groups, once diagnosed, white women have better survival outcomes than women of color.

 Scientists need a better understanding of how breast cancer develops and affects different ethnic groups.
 One way to improve the outcomes for those diagnosed with breast cancer is to ensure that researchers have access to women from diverse backgrounds.